-One of the easiest ways to help prevent injury is to stretch.
+One of the easiest ways to help prevent exercise related injuries is to stretch.
 By warming up your muscles, you make them more flexible.
-Check out Elastoplast’s video library of short stretches you can perform prior to exercise to reduce the risk of injury.
+Check out Elastoplast’s video library of short stretches you can perform prior to exercise to help reduce the risk of injury.

-- Adequate fluid intake is important; preferably cool drinks should be taken before, during and after playing sport.
+Adequate fluid intake is also important; preferably cool drinks should be taken before, during and after playing sport.

 1 Marshall SW, Waller AE, Loomis DP, et al. Use of protective equipment in a cohort of rugby players.
 Med Sci Sports Exerc, 33(12):2131-8, 2001.